robcast/digilib/doc/src/site/markdown/image-directories.md

 (automatically finding the right file extension) and uses the first image that is bigger than or equal to the requested size.

-For batch-prescaling our images we use a script called "scale-o-mat" that uses a lot of freely available imaging libraries (ImageMagick, libtiff, netpbm) and is available in our public CVS [[1]](http://itgroup.mpiwg-berlin.mpg.de/cgi-bin/cvsweb.cgi/scaleomat/).
+For batch-prescaling our images we use a very old Perl script called "scale-o-mat" that uses a lot of freely available imaging libraries (ImageMagick, libtiff, netpbm) and is available in our [public CVS](https://it-dev.mpiwg-berlin.mpg.de/cvs/cgi-bin/cvsweb/scaleomat/).
 The script is given a
 hi-res base directory, a destination base directory, a destination size and a starting directory.
 It then processes all files in the starting directory and